Programme

 About

 This upward-reaching light sculpture, consisting of curved aluminum structures and LED tubes that twist around each other, creates an interplay between elements, as if two forces meeting.
-The work is inspired by the early Børsspir, which until the fire in 2024 was a historic landmark in Copenhagen’s architecture.
+The work is inspired by the early Børsspir, which until a fire in 2024 was a historic landmark in Copenhagen’s architecture.

 ———- ———- ———- ———-